junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Dean," Cas gives him an incomprehensible look.
 "Why are you enjoying this so much?
 Whoever wins, the world will still be in danger, we will have to fight against the more difficult one of the two."

-"Then let's hope no one wins," Dean says cheerfully, watching the center stage.
+"Then let's hope no one wins," Dean says hopefully, watching the center stage.

 Crowley's blade tip reaches out, two inches away from Metatron's tablet, so is Metatron's blade to Crowley's tablet.
-They look like locked in a ridiculously balanced offend-defend position, almost like a dancing position.
-Lights and power float and tangle around them, brightening and dimming around the tablets -- the only signals indicate that the battle has already begun, the unseen undercurrent of power and energy is pushing and pulling between them, the battle is happening in a higher level than what human eyes can see.
-Their faces twitch, their lips twist in mocking smiles, both of them have murderous hatred and undoubted arrogance in their eyes that it looks like they can flame out fires made pure of hatred.
+They look like locked in a ridiculously balanced offend-defend position, almost like a dancing pair.
+Lights emerge from the blades and the tablets, waves of power surge and vibrate, air shakes and distorts as if it's the summer air above heated asphalt road.
+Lights float and tangle around them, brightening and dimming around the tablets, sending out sparks and smokes.

+Metatron and Crowley don't move an inch, muscles tight, holding the grounds -- the battle has begun, the unseen undercurrent of power and energy is pushing and pulling between them, the war is happening in a higher level than what human eyes can really see.
+The four human audience hold their breaths.

+Metatron's face twitch in disgust; Crowley's lips twist in a wider mocking smile.
+Both of them have murderous hatred and undoubted arrogance in their eyes that it looks like they can flame out fires made purely of hatred.

+The electrical arcs between the blades and the tablets make loud cracking electrical sound, ionizing the air.
+It smells like the fresh air after summer thunderstorms.

-Crowley holds the blade out two more inches, pressing the sharp tip against Metatron's angel tablet.
+Crowley pushes forward, closing the gap, pressing the sharp tip of the blade against Metatron's angel tablet.
 The contact point sparks out brightly, like the touching points of active batteries in a short-circuited loop.
-Metatron quickly does the same, and the surface of the demon tablet starts sizzling and fuming as well like living fires snaking along the lines of the Words.
+Metatron grunts, immediately doing the same, holding out the blade two inches farther, and the surface of the demon tablet starts sizzling and fuming as well like living fires snaking along the lines of the Words.

-The fight is not as visually thrilling as the boxing or bar fights or even just the rehearsed fighting sequences in Hollywood action movies might be, but it's still clearly so intense.
+There is nothing very physical in this combat.
+The fight is not even remotely as thrilling as an underground boxing, or some midnight bar fighting, or even the rehearsed fighting sequences in some Hollywood action movies might be, but the intensity does not need to be visual.
+It's spiritual, it's ethereal, it's through the energy and power.

-Crowley's right hand has white knuckles from holding the blade too tight; the tip of the blade has disappeared in white fogs and golden sparks.
-His left hand trembles to hold the demon tablet straight, black smoke emitting from the tablet like it's the chimney of the largest chemical factory.
+Crowley's right hand has white knuckles from holding the blade too tight; the tip of the blade has been drowned by the white fogs and golden sparks.
+His left hand trembles, struggling to hold the demon tablet straight, black smoke emitting from the tablet like it's the chimney of the largest chemical factory.
 Where his fingers touch the tablet, there is a line of frozen snow crystal.

-Sweat gathers on Metatron's forehead, his eyes narrow in the effort, his nose wrinkles, his mouth shows the last syllable of his yelling: "Go to die!"
+Sweat gathers on Metatron's forehead, his eyes narrow in the effort, his nose wrinkles, his mouth holds the shape of the last syllable of his yelling: "Go to die!"

 "They're trying to break each other's tablet first," Sam realizes first.

 "Break the link, break the God power, make them killable.
-It makes sense," Dean nods.
+It makes sense."
+Dean nods in approval.

 "But if the tablets break, we won't have our Step five as in the plan."
 Cas frowns.

-"I didn't know we're still following those steps," Dean scratches his nose.
+"I didn't know we're still following those steps."
+Dean scratches his nose.
 "I thought we've long trashed the plan, just making the plan as we go."

 "We actually over-achieved."
 Cas points at Naomi's dead body.
 "That's Step six done without even planning."

-Sam turns and stares at them, "Dude, we can move again."
+Sam turns and stares at them, first to realize: "Dude, we can move again."

-They turn back to look at Crowley quickly.
-There are thin cracks on both tablets now, spreading in golden and silvery light like spider webs, so thin that they weren't enough to shatter the tablets yet, but it's just a matter of time now.
+They turn back to check on Crowley immediately.
+There are thin cracks on both tablets now, spreading in golden and silvery light like spider webs, so thin that they weren't enough to shatter the tablets yet, but it should be just a matter of time now.
 Crowley's whole attention is on Metatron, it wouldn't be a surprise that he's too busy to maintain the confinement spell on them.

 Dean flexes his wrists and ankles, pushing against the wall to lift his back.
-It's still exhausting and sluggish, the inertia is so large it's as if the air is some thick dense liquid that he has to push apart to move, but at least he can leave the wall and move now.
+It's still exhausting and sluggish, the inertia is so large it's as if the air is some thick dense liquid that he has to push apart to move, but at least he can leave the wall and walk now.

 He helps the others off the places where their backs are forced to press on, helping them stretch a little.